 Following in Christ's Footsteps

 He responded with anger, but it was anger energized by pure disappointment and grief.
 He lashed out at the man who ordered the blows and called him a whitewashed wall.
 He meant that the man was a hypocrite.
-As this man stood in all his finery and exercised prominence in the Sanhedrin, he looked good on the outside, but inside he was full of corruption.
+In all his finery as he occupied a commanding place before the Sanhedrin, he looked good on the outside, but inside he was full of corruption.
 Perhaps Paul was recalling Jesus' charge against the Pharisees who opposed Him—that they were like whitened sepulchres (Matt.
 23:27).
 Paul scolded his adversary for authorizing abusive treatment contrary to the law that he was obliged to uphold.
 The law did not permit an accused man to be smitten or punished in any way before he had been properly tried.
 As in our modern courts, so in a Jewish court, a man was held innocent until proven guilty.
 Unaware that his adversary was the high priest himself, Paul pronounced a fearful judgment upon him, saying that God would smite him for his shameful attack upon Paul.

 Yet even though Paul acted improperly before the Sanhedrin, God honored his words.
 His disobedience to God's direction was an issue between him and God.
 So far as the Sanhedrin was concerned, he stood there as God's prophet and apostle.
 God expected them to recognize who he was, pay respect to his high office, and submit to his authority.
-On the Day of Judgment, God will hold them accountable for their failure to honor Paul.
+On the Day of Judgment, God will hold them accountable for their failure to give Paul his rightful place.
 Therefore, God supported and vindicated whatever Paul said.